How 2 competitive districts in Georgia became a very red one and a very blue one

 Competitive districts that swing between Republicans and Democrats get a lot of attention, but they are rare and their numbers are shrinking.
 This last round of redistricting wiped out a slew of them, setting up heated primaries and then sleepy races come November.

 Just a few years ago, Atlanta's suburbs were congressional battlegrounds.
-In 2020, policy professor Bourdeaux defeated an incumbent Republican.
+In 2020, policy professor Bourdeaux defeated a Republican.
 In the district next door, prominent gun control advocate McBath did the same in 2018.

 But when Republican lawmakers redrew the maps last year, they made McBath's 6th Congressional District a lot more friendly to Republicans by squeezing as many Democrats as possible into the 7th District, which is represented by Bourdeaux.